Higher Education and records governance: what you need to know

 • National Security: Any national security classified information, or unclassified information with an equivalent national security business impact level.
 Many universities work in collaboration with national and international Defence forces on teaching and research.

-• Compliance: Information subject to relevant regulations which must be appropriately stored, maintained, and protected
+• Compliance: Information subject to relevant regulations which must be appropriately stored, maintained, and protected.

 • Intellectual Property: Information about cutting edge technology, which is a highly attractive target to steal (and can contain commercially sensitive IP from research collaborators in the industry).